Harmoney-RogerParkinson/ims-core-parent/ims-core-message-processor/README.md

 pushTopic.NotifyForOperationUpdate = true;
 pushTopic.NotifyForOperationUndelete = true;
 pushTopic.NotifyForOperationDelete = true;
-pushTopic.NotifyForFields = 'All';
+pushTopic.NotifyForFields = 'Select';
 insert pushTopic;
 ```
 *The Salesforce Apex window where you enter this code only accepts one topic at a time.
-It looks like 'execute highlight' will work but it doesn't*
+It looks like 'execute highlight' will work but it doesn't
+also it does not like queries split across multiple lines*

 PushTopic for Bill